mdoam/Predict-house-price/README.md

 General idea:
 - Logically, houses' prices depends on many factors such as: location, square feets, how it built, year built,...
 - Here, as a beginner learner, I start with pick a simple data.
+- In this project, I use regression to find out the relationship between house's price and square feet.

 Data set:
 - zipcode = 97178